Scoring, Payment Adjustment, and Hardship Information

 Medicare Payment Adjustment Fact Sheets

-- Eligible Hospital Medicare Payment Adjustment information can be found here.
+- Medicare Eligible Hospital Payment Adjustment and Hardship Exception information can be found here.

 Medicare Reconsideration Information

 If an eligible hospital or CAH receives notification that they are subject to a Medicare Promoting Interoperability payment adjustment and believes there is an error, they can apply for reconsideration during the applicable application period.

 Eligible hospitals and CAHs may be exempted from the Medicare downward payment adjustment if they can show that compliance with the requirement for being a meaningful EHR user would result in a significant hardship.
 To be considered for an exception (to avoid a downward payment adjustment), eligible hospitals and CAHs must complete and submit a Hardship Exception Application.
 If approved, the hardship exception is valid for only one payment adjustment year.
 Eligible hospitals and CAHs would need to submit a new application for subsequent years and in no case may an eligible hospital or CAH be granted an exception for more than 5 years.

 Medicare Hardship Exception Application